 There is a time for studying, and there is a time for action.
 This page is meant to introduce you to your next step of healing.

-Trauma and its processes of dissociation are complex even if it spanned only a single event or incidence.
-Therefore it is essential you work with someone who understands you and knows about the intricate mechanism of trauma from the inside out.
+Trauma and its processes of dissociation are complex even if it spanned only a single event or incidence; therefore, it is essential that you work with someone who understands you and knows about the intricate mechanism of trauma from the inside out.

 To address any trauma, you need a concise, practical and realistic approach that integrates a somatic (body) approach as well as a cognitive understanding.

-A cognitive understanding assists in creating a healthy framework and makes you understand what keeps your post-trauma symptoms in place, that your coping reactions (even when apparently destructive) serves a purpose and helps to ease blame, shame, guilt, and self-reproach.
-This framework will give you context and a constructive perspective to start to contain and process the emotional charge related to trauma, be it developmental or incidental.
+A cognitive understanding assists in creating a healthy framework and makes you understand what keeps your post-trauma symptoms in place; that your coping reactions (even when apparently destructive) serve a purpose and help to ease blame, shame, guilt, and self-reproach.
+This framework will give you context and a constructive perspective from which you can start to contain and process the emotional charge related to trauma, be it developmental or incidental.

-And this is where the somatic part comes in.
-It is through connecting with the body again that emotional residue can be processed, released or integrated thereby reversing the dissociative processes.
-And this needs to be done with care.
+This is where the somatic part comes in.
+It is through connecting with the body again that you can process, release, or integrate emotional residue, thereby reversing the dissociative processes.
+This needs to be done with care.

-Effective therapy emphasizes containment so that you won’t feel overwhelmed again, and to assist in creating resources and resilience to work through the tough parts.
+Effective therapy emphasizes containment so that you won’t feel overwhelmed again, and helps you to create resources and the resilience you need to work through the tough parts.